-The Project Site is located in an urban area and is currently undeveloped.
-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
+The Project Site is located in an urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 No known tribal cultural resources exist at the Project Site.
 However, given that tribal cultural resources are known to exist throughout the Project Site area, it is possible that unknown resources could be uncovered during the Modified Project's construction phase.
-However, as required by Mitigation Measure CUL-2 identified in the Certified EIR and applicable to the Modified Project, the Modified Project would be required to prepare an assessment of the potential presence of archaeological and tribal cultural resources, including a site survey and a records search of the California Historical Resources Information System at the South Central Coastal Information Center (SCCIC).
-As warranted by the results of the assessment, additional studies may be required to identify and address project-specific impacts on archaeological and tribal cultural resources.
-Assessments would be prepared according to National Register Bulletin 24: Guidelines for Local Surveys: A Basis for Preservation Planning and the Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation.
+However, as noted in the Certified EIR, the Modified Project would be required to prepare an assessment of the potential presence of archaeological and tribal cultural resources, including a site survey and a records search of the California Historical Resources Information System at the South Central Coastal Information Center (SCCIC).
+As warranted by the results of the assessment, require additional studies to identify and address project-specific impacts on archaeological and tribal cultural resources.
+Assessments shall be prepared according to National Register Bulletin 24: Guidelines for Local Surveys: A Basis for Preservation Planning and the Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation.
 The City would incorporate the study recommendations as Modified Project conditions of approval to ensure that impacts on archaeological and/or tribal cultural resources are mitigated to the maximum extent possible.
-Thus, the Modified Project would not cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is listed or eligible for listing in the California Register of Historical Resources, or in the local register of historical resources as defined in Public Resources Code Section 5020.1(k) or a resource determined by the lead agency in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision.
+Thus, the Modified Project would not cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, please, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is listed or eligible for listing in the California Register of Historical Resources, or in the local register of historical resources as defined in Public Resources Code Section 5020.1(k) or a resource determined by the lead agency in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.